-8) Badges and Keys
+9) Badges and Keys

-The contractor and subcontractors returns all badges and keys to the Credential Office after demobilization from secure areas.
-Fines are assessed by the Credential Office for outstanding badges and keys.
+The contractor and subcontractors returns all badges and keys to the authorized signer after demobilization from secure areas.
+Badges are regulated by TSA and the Port is held to a threshold of unaccounted badges.
+Fines are assessed by Credential Center invoiced to the company for failure to return badges and keys.